- What is the currency in Spain?

 No; in every single establishment in Spain, service is included with the price of the meal or drink.
 However, tipping is a common practice at bars and restaurants, hotels, and taxis, depending on the total price for the service, and on the generosity of the client.
 It is usually around five to ten percent of the total price.

-- Can you request reimbursement of your Value Added Tax (I.V.A.)?
+- Can you request reimbursement of Value Added Tax (VAT)?